xcart/xcart-docs/_pages/kb_en/modules/wordpress_integration/adding_the_category_menu_and_product_search_widgets_to_your_wordpress_blog.md

 published: true
 order: 150
 ---
+{% note warning %}
+The module **X-Cart 5 to WordPress Integration** support has been discontinued.
+As an alternative, we recommend the module **[Blog System in X-Cart 5](https://market.x-cart.com/addons/blog-system-in-xcart-5.html "X-Cart 5 to WordPress Integration")**.
+{% endnote %}

 The WordPress Integration for X-Cart 5 provides two additional widgets that you can use in your WordPress blog to improve the shopping experience of your blog readers: